Baby I'm-a Want You (song)

 "Baby I'm-a Want You" is a song by American soft rock band Bread.
 The single was released in October 1971 and became the title track for the album of the same name, released in January 1972.

-It was one of Bread's highest-charting singles in both the U.S. and UK.
+It was one of Bread's highest-charting singles in both the U.S. and the UK.
 In the U.S., it reached No. 3 on the Billboard Hot 100 chart in November 1971, the third of Bread's four top-five hits ("Make It with You", No. 1 in 1970; "If", No. 4 earlier in 1971; and "Everything I Own", from the same album, No. 5 in 1972).
 "Baby I'm-a Want You" reached the top of the Easy Listening chart and rose to No. 14 on the UK Singles Chart in February 1972.

+Composed in the key of Ab major, the song employs the often used I-ii-IV-V chord progression.

+Billboard called it a "powerful ballad performance."
+Cash Box called it a "soft ballad [that] returns Bread to their original sound."
+Record World said that with this song "Bread returns to its original hit sound" and "the guys should back to the upper chart regions."

 It was certified as a gold record by the RIAA.
 As with virtually all of the band's well-known recordings, the song was both written and produced by the band's lead vocalist, David Gates.